cintagram/pyi-auto-decompile/README.md

 Since its Korean, if you want english, open the issue.

+# Todo & Current Issues
+- **Current Issue**: main pyc in exe built from python3.11 often fails.
+You can view [THIS](https://github.com/cintagram/pyi-auto-decompile/issues/2) issue for more details.
+I will fix this.

 # Setup
 You may need Visual C++.
 You need Python 3.9+.